- 201 Introduction to Physical Therapist Assistant

 The student will rotate to a different type of facility for each of the week sessions.

-are located in the region, which may require some travel.
-The student will participate
+Clinical sites are located in the region, which may require some travel.
+The student

-assessment instruments.
-Weekly seminar on topics pertinent to the field of physical
+Weekly seminar on topics pertinent to the field of physical therapy including professionalism,

-including professionalism, ethics, reimbursement, etc. will also be covered.
-Skill
+ethics, reimbursement, etc. will also be covered.
+Skill checks and/or practical examinations

 In order to successfully pass this course, student must achieve a grade of "C" or